cloudfoundry/noaa/samples/container_metrics/README.md

 ## Overview

-We can use Dropsonde to send container metrics to metron which will emit them to Doppler; which is then polled by traffic controller.
-The endpoint on the traffic controller should report the latest container metric for each instance of the specified app.
+We can use Dropsonde to send container metrics to metron which will emit them to Doppler; which is then polled by trafficcontroller.
+The endpoint on the trafficcontroller should report the latest container metric for each instance of the specified app.

-`samples/container_metrics/consumer/main.go` connects to the traffic controller and polls the container metrics endpoint.
+`samples/container_metrics/consumer/main.go` connects to the trafficcontroller and polls the container metrics endpoint.

 `samples/container_metrics/emitter/main.go` is a sample app that emits container